gwax/www-gwax/posts/2006/10/borderline-assault-roller-derby.rst

 off against the Dairyland Dolls of Madison, Wisconsin.
-For a number of reasons, this matchup was substantially more interesting than last times; specifically, the Dairyland Dolls are a team on par with ours, wheras the previous encounter was strongly in our favor and Minnesota has a bit of a rivalry with Wisconsin, a rivalry which I have started buying into in my time here.
+For a number of reasons, this matchup was substantially more interesting than last times; specifically, the Dairyland Dolls are a team on par with ours, whereas the previous encounter was strongly in our favor and Minnesota has a bit of a rivalry with Wisconsin, a rivalry which I have started buying into in my time here.
 I am also developing a more refined appreciation for the joy that is roller derby.
 I freely admit that the